-At that western coastline there are 3 sandy beaches, the bays (Golden bay, Ghajn Tuffieha bay, Gnejna bay) are separated by rocky peninsulas.
-They have very nice atmosphere with the surrounding rocky heights.
+At that western coastline, there are 3 sandy beaches, the bays (Golden bay, Ghajn Tuffieha bay, Gnejna bay) are separated by rocky peninsulas.
+They have a very nice atmosphere with the surrounding rocky heights.

-It is very popular, was a bit crowded, though there’s place for everyone thanks to its size.
-Chair and umbrella rental is available.
+It is very popular, was a bit crowded, though there’s a place for everyone thanks to its size.
+Chair and umbrella rental are available.